cgross/angular-busy/README.md

 Annotate an `$http` request using `angular-promise-tracker` and add `cg-busy` on an element to display a busy indication on a specific element during the `$http` request.

+This library builds on Angular 1.2 and the new Angular animate module in `animate.js`.

 Supports IE 10, and recent versions of FF and Chrome.

 ## Demo